Rubio Rubin

-Rubio Yovani Méndez Rubín (born 1 March 1996) is a professional footballer who plays as a forward for Major League Soccer club Real Salt Lake.
-Born in the United States, he represents the Guatemala national team.
+Rubio Yovani Méndez Rubín (born 1 March 1996) is a professional footballer who plays as a forward who currently plays for Charleston Battery in the USL Championship.
+Born in the United States, he plays for the Guatemala national team.

 Club career

 Youth

-Rubin attended Whitford Middle School in Beaverton, Oregon.
+Born and raised in Beaverton, Oregon, Rubin attended Whitford Middle School.
 He started his youth career at Westside Metros and played at Beaverton High School.

 Senior

 Rubin signed a four-year deal with FC Utrecht upon turning eighteen in March 2014.
 Rubin started, played the full 90 minutes and recorded an assist in his professional debut for Utrecht on 17 August 2014, in a 2–1 victory over Willem II.

 He won the Beloften Eredivisie in 2015–16 with Jong FC Utrecht.

 Rubin signed with Silkeborg IF of the Danish Superliga in January 2017 after being released from FC Utrecht.

 After his departure from Silkeborg, Rubin signed with Stabæk for the remainder of the 2017 season.

 Rubin joined Liga MX side Club Tijuana in February 2018.
 After mostly playing on loan with Tijuana's affiliate Dorados, Rubin joined San Diego Loyal in September 2020.

 On 7 January 2021, Rubin joined MLS side Real Salt Lake.
+On 7 May 2021, Rubin scored the opening goal against San Jose Earthquakes with a bicycle kick.
+Salt Lake would go on to lose the game 1–2.
+The goal was selected as the 2021 MLS Goal of the Year.

+On 14 January 2024, Rubin was loaned from Real Salt Lake to Liga MX club Querétaro.

+Charleston Battery

+On 24 April 2025, Rubin joined USL Championship side Charleston Battery.

+On 12 July 2025, Rubin scored his first goal for Charleston with a header in the 68th minute against New Mexico United in Isotopes Park.
+It proved the winning goal with the game ending 2–1, which brought Charleston to the top of the USL.